Project Details - Ended

 - Health Care Theme:

-Chronic heart failure (CHF) is a serious, costly chronic disease affecting nearly six million Americans and 12 percent of older adults.
-To prevent hospitalization and death, many patients with CHF are implanted with a cardiovascular implantable electronic device (CIED) to deliver cardiac resynchronization therapy and other interventions.
-Additionally, people with CHF are instructed to perform self-care management including monitoring themselves for symptoms.
-However, studies show many patients with CHF fail to detect symptoms or changes in status, misinterpret or misevaluate symptoms, do not take responsive action, or choose the wrong response.
+Chronic heart failure (CHF) is a serious, costly chronic disease and the leading and fastest-growing cause of death in the United States among all cardiovascular diseases.
+It is estimated to affect 12 percent of older adults and contributes to many preventable emergency department visits and hospitalizations.
+To prevent hospitalization and death, many patients with CHF are treated with a cardiovascular implantable electronic device (CIED) to deliver cardiac resynchronization therapy and other interventions.
+Additionally, people with CHF are instructed to monitor themselves for symptoms.
+However, studies show many patients fail to detect symptoms or changes in status, misinterpret or misevaluate symptoms, do not take responsive action, or choose the wrong response.
+Furthermore, self-management is more challenging for older adults due to the complexity of regimens and the role of co-morbidities and use of other medications resulting in multiple symptoms and side effects that may not be easily recognized or interpreted as symptoms of CHF.

-- Design novel and interactive prototypes of P2P to inform and support CHF self-care management.
+- Design novel and interactive prototypes of P2P to inform and support CHF self-management.

 - Assess the usability and acceptability of P2P prototypes for older adults with CHF.